OpenSim2Real/os2r-superbuild/README.md

 ```
 Include which ever options you want.

-# For allowing pip to link python packages installed in super build
+## Required for gym-ignition.
+Allowing pip to link python packages installed in super build.

 Navigate to the `<repo location>/bb-superbuild/src ` folder.
 Run the following commands in order. **Do not worry about red error text :) it is only linking cached packages**